rreece/rreece.github.io/moving-naturalism-forward-2012-minutes/day1.md

     there is a retrograde gang of philosophers that do armchair philosophy that is not worth a damn.
     Willfred Sellars nailed it: philosophy should be about helping our intuitions understand how the manifest image goes with the scientific image, to bring consilience.
     Compatiblist.
-Things the brain should be thought of as having humuncular functionalism.
+Thinks the brain should be thought of as having humuncular functionalism.

     > The brain is a largely anarchic assemblage of selfish neurons that have agendas.